 How to Save Water in Your Bathroom

-When you're looking for ways to save water in your Baltimore home, you may be wondering where you should start.
+When you're looking for ways to save water in your home, you may be wondering where you should start.
 You likely use water in many ways every day, and they are all important.
 The truth is, though, you don't necessarily need to change your habits – just the way you carry them out every day.

 A great place to start conserving is the room in which you likely use the most water – the bathroom.
 Between showers, hand washing and toilet flushing, this room is rarely occupied when the water isn't running.

 Some people prefer baths while others prefer showers.
 Depending on how long you take to bathe, you could save water by switching methods.
 The average tub can hold 42 gallons of water, and most people use about 30 gallons for their baths, according to the Sacramento Bee.
 On the other hand, the typical shower expels about 2.5 gallons of water per minute.
 If you take a 10-minute shower, you'll be using less water than the typical bath-taker.
 If you like to take a longer time, a bath might use less.
-However, the best way to ensure you're using as little water as possible would be to take short showers.

 Your toilet uses a lot of water.
 Older toilets might use between 3.5 and 7 gallons of water with every flush.
 Newer ones, especially those designed to be more environmentally friendly, may use as little as 1.6 gallons per flush, but some still use quite a bit more.